SherryChu6/Stat433-HW1/README.md

 library(nycflights13)
 ```

-#### Q1: How many flights have a missing dep_time?
+#### Q1: How many flights have a missing `dep_time`?
 What other variables are missing?
 What might these rows represent?

 ``` r
 sum(is.na(flights$dep_time))